 Eduardo holds a Law degree from the Lisbon University and a Post-Graduation in Law & Tech from Porto Faculty of Law – Universidade Católica Portuguesa.
 Currently, he is writing his thesis, on Copyright, for the Master’s in Law – Specialization in Business Law and Technology of NOVA School of Law (Lisbon), where he is also a researcher at NOVA Knowledge Centre on Intellectual Property & Sustainable Innovation (IPSI).
 Contact Eduardo

-Dr Maja Bogataj Jančič is the founder and head of the Intellectual Property Institute based in Slovenia.
+Dr Maja Bogataj Jančič is the founder and head of the Open Data and Intellectual Property Institute based in Slovenia.
 Her research and academic work is focused on intellectual property, especially copyright.
 She used to chair the copyright working group of the Council for European National Librarians.
 She is a board member of Communia and is a representative of the Slovenian chapter of the Creative Commons Global Network as well as being the CC Legal Lead in Slovenia.
 Maja’s work has recently focused on data governance and AI, especially copyright issues related to machine learning, data governance and AI.
 She is a co-chair of the data governance working group at the Global Artificial Intelligence Partnership (GPAI.AI).
 She holds several Master degrees (Ljubljana, Harvard and Turin) and a Doctoral degree from the Faculty of Law in Ljubljana.
 She is the author and co-author of publications in the field of new technologies and intellectual property law.
 Contact Maja

 Spain – FESABID (Ana Ordás)